collective-soundworks/soundworks/README.md

 - `'sync:stats' : stats:Object`
   The `ClientSync` module emits the `'sync:stats'` event each time it resynchronizes the local clock on the sync clock.
 In particular, the first time this event is fired indicates that the clock has been synchronized with the sync clock (*i.e.* we have a first estimation of the clock synchronization) and the `done` method is called.
 The `'sync:stats'` event has a single object argument with the following properties:
-  - `timeOffset`, current estimation of the time offset between the client clock and the sync clock
+  - `timeOffset`, current estimation of the time offset between the client clock and the sync clock;
-  - `travelTime`, current estimation of the travel time for a message to go from the client to the server and back
+  - `travelTime`, current estimation of the travel time for a message to go from the client to the server and back;
-  - `travelTimeMax`, current estimation of the maximum travel time for a message to go from the client to the server and back
+  - `travelTimeMax`, current estimation of the maximum travel time for a message to go from the client to the server and back.

 ##### ServerSync